sigp/lighthouse/book/src/help_bn.md

         --disable-packet-filter                Disables the discovery packet filter.
 Useful for testing in smaller networks
         --disable-proposer-reorgs              Do not attempt to reorg late blocks from other validators when proposing.
+        --disable-quic                         Disables the quic transport.
+The node will rely solely on the TCP transport for libp2p connections.
         --disable-upnp                         Disables UPnP support.
 Setting this will prevent Lighthouse from attempting to automatically establish external port mappings.
         --dummy-eth1                           If present, uses an eth1 backend that generates static dummy